raphaelmayer/crawl-unsplash-cl/README.md

 Images and JSON lists are in order, although when fetching additional pages at a later point without clearing the downloads directory will most likely result in inconsistent results, since those pages update content so frequently and page 1 today might be page 10 tomorrow.

+Concurrent downloads are currently not limited, although it might make sense to implement this in some form.

 ## Contributions
 Contributions are welcome.
 Concisely state the problem and how you solved it.
 Do not fix multiple things in one PR.
 If you happen to find something else to fix while fixing any part of the code, please open another PR if you want to address this issue aswell.